George R. Price: Helping the homeless

 Price grew increasingly depressed by the implications of his equation.
 As part of an attempt to prove his theory right or wrong, he began showing an ever-increasing amount (in both quality and quantity) of random kindness to complete strangers.
 In this way, he dedicated the latter part of his life to helping the homeless, often inviting homeless people to live in his house.
 Sometimes, when the people in his house became a distraction, he slept in his office at the Galton Laboratory.
 He also gave up everything to help alcoholics; yet as he helped them steal his belongings, he increasingly fell into depression.

 He was eventually evicted from his rented house owing to a construction project in the area, making him unhappy because he could no longer provide housing for the homeless.
 He moved to various squats in the North London area, and became depressed over Christmas, 1974.

 Death

-Possibly due to the long-term complications of his thyroid treatment, Price committed suicide on January 6, 1975, by cutting his carotid artery with a pair of nail scissors.
+Possibly due to the long-term complications of his thyroid treatment, Price died by suicide on January 6, 1975, by cutting his carotid artery with a pair of nail scissors.
 His body was identified by his close colleague, W.D.
 Hamilton.

 A memorial service was held for Price in Euston.
 The only persons present from academia were Hamilton and Maynard Smith, the other few mourners being those who had come to know him through his community work.
 He is buried in St Pancras Cemetery.